juicyllama/framework/common/docs/content/apps/google/README.md

 The Google app is a wrapper around different Google APIs.
 It provides a consistent interface for interacting with the Google within the confines of our framework.

 It comes with the added benefit of leveraging a data lake (if you have one setup) to cache the results of your api calls (saving money).
-Along with logging and other framework standards.
+Along with logging and other framework benefits.

 ::alert{type="info"}
 Contact us to learn more about our data lake solution.